 Who has woe?
 Who has sorrow?
 Who has contentions?
 Who has complaining?
 Who has wounds without cause?
 Who has redness of eyes?
 Those who linger long over wine, those who go to taste mixed wine.
 Do not look on the wine when it is red, when it sparkles in the cup, when it goes down smoothly; at the last it bites like a serpent and stings like a viper.
 Your eyes will see strange things and your mind will utter perverse things.
 And you will be like one who lies down in the middle of the sea, or like one who lies down on the top of a mast.
 “They struck me, but I did not become ill; they beat me, but I did not know it.
 When shall I awake?
 I will seek another drink.”

-One’s governing reason is lost when alcohol is used wrongly.
+A person’s governing reason is lost when alcohol is used wrongly.
 In place of reason are lust, appetite, and passion.
 As a result, the heart utters perverse things.
 It’s not surprising that in the New Testament, the Apostle Paul commands, And do not get drunk with wine (Ephesians 5:18).

 III.
 THE FUTURE FRUITS OF FERMENTATION

-So much of Proverbs talks about how those whom you choose to fellowship with will affect your life.
-Proverbs 4:14-17 states:
+So much of Proverbs talks about how those with whom you choose to fellowship will affect your life.
+Proverbs 4:14–17 states:

 Do not enter the path of the wicked and do not proceed in the way of evil men.
 Avoid it, do not pass by it; turn away from it and pass on.
 For they cannot sleep unless they do evil; and they are robbed of sleep unless they make someone stumble.
 For they eat the bread of wickedness and drink the wine of violence.